vwishing/client-blog/README.md

 # client-blog
- Client requested a website with pastel colors to sell art of nail art.
+ Client (Shardan) requested a website with pastel colors to sell art of nail art.